swseighman/spring-jdbc-oracle/Readme.md

 The goal is to compare startup time for each service.

 You'll need to have GraalVM (22.0.0.2 preferred) and the native image module installed.
+You'll also need `docker` or `podman` installed.

 **JDK 17** is highly recommended.